 Apple’s continuous effort to make the stock Maps app more accurate and helpful seems to be paying off.
 Though the app still can’t go head-to-head against Google Maps, it’s definitely an able alternative on iOS devices.

 The tech giant is expected to give it a big push in iOS 13.
 So, we can expect a cut-throat competition between the two popular navigation apps in the coming days.

 You might want to have a quick look at the following posts as well:

-- How to Share Live Location in iMessage via Apple Maps on iPhone
+- Share Live Location in iMessage via Apple Maps on iPhone

-- How to Share Apple Maps Location via iMessage on iPhone/iPad
+- Share Apple Maps Location via iMessage on iPhone/iPad

 - How to Get Cycling Directions in Apple Maps in iOS